annahsc/annahsc/README.md

 ## 👾 Hey, I'm Anna 👋🏻

 I’m a recent Master of Business Analytics graduate with past experiences in sales analytics.
-This GitHub is my little space where I share my coding, machine learning and data storytelling projects.
+This GitHub is my little space where I share my coding and machine learning projects.

 ### 📌 Specialties